thejsway/thejsway/manuscript/appendix02.md

 This book uses [ESLint](http://eslint.org) for linting code.
 ESLint is a very flexible tool and you can tailor it to your specific needs, and different set of ESLint rules have emerged.

-This book's ESLint configuration extends the recommanded settings, with a few necessary deviations.
+This book's ESLint configuration extends the recommended settings, with a few necessary deviations.
 Here is the content of the book's `.eslintrc` configuration file.

 ```json
 {